Welcome to your Union, Graduate Employees!

 Get Involved - Build Power!

 CGE is more than just a collective of employees fighting for and winning a great place to work.
-We are a social space to connect, opportunities to develop and grow as an organizational leader, and an activist hub for our OSU and Corvallis community.
+We are a social space to connect, an organization committed to developing and growing new leaders, and an activist hub for our OSU and the Corvallis community.

-- Members get access to a Discord server chock-full of social events, connections to community, and up to date info on employee life at OSU.
-Email us after you are a member!
+– Members get access to our Graduate Employee Discord server (a free voice, video, and text chatting application) chock-full of social events, connections to the community, and up-to-date info on employee life at OSU.
+If you would like to join, email us after you become a member!

-- We have a number of Caucuses where anyone can get involved to bond, create events that you envision, and steer our work as a union.
-See them on Discord!
+– We have many Caucuses where anyone can get involved to bond, organize events, and steer our work as a union.
+Check out the caucuses listed below on Discord!
+If you have an idea for a new caucus, send us an email and we can get it started together!

 - Anti-Harassment Caucus